 Australian Bureau of Statistics (ABS) data from the May 2018 Labour Force Survey indicate that around 17,400 people were employed in the South East region.
 The South East region accounts for 7 per cent of total employment in Tasmania and 23 per cent of all people employed in the Tasmanian agriculture, forestry and fishing sector.

-Agriculture, forestry and fishing was the largest employment sector with 3,000 people, representing 18 per cent of the region's workforce.
-Health care and social assistance was the second largest employment sector with 1,900 people, followed by manufacturing with 1,600 people.
-Other important employment sectors in the region were, public administration and safety; construction; and accommodation and food services.
+Agriculture, forestry and fishing was the largest employment sector with 3,000 people, representing 17 per cent of the region's workforce, followed by health care and social assistance; and construction with 1,700 people in each sector.
+Other important employment sectors in the region were accommodation and food services; manufacturing; and education and training.

 Value of agricultural production